A Short Guide For Product Managers And Production Engineers

-A Connected Factory is any manufacturing site that is able to produce connected products based on the Electric Imp Platform.
+A Connected Factory is any manufacturing site that is able to produce connected products that are based on the Electric Imp Platform.
 This requires Internet connectivity.

 Every Connected Factory outputs Production Devices: units of imp-enabled hardware that have been prepared for sale to an end-user by you, an Electric Imp Customer.
 Creating Production Devices is the goal of the Connected Factory Process.